 Like so many tax issues relative to the business of farming, the rules governing intergenerational farm transfers, the capital gains exemption and prior use of your farm property are complex.

-Make sure you consult with your tax professional to ensure your land rental agreements will not jeopardize your eligibility for a capital gains exemption or rollover of the property to your children.
+Make sure you consult with your tax specialist to ensure your land rental agreements will not jeopardize your eligibility for a capital gains exemption or rollover of the property to your children.